 A—No. The government is forgoing tax revenues to which it is otherwise entitled regardless of which individual or entity ultimately uses the tax credit.

 4.10.
-Q—What amounts should be disclosed for the tax abatement agreement described in Question 4.40 in Implementation Guide 2017-1 if the developer receives amounts from the government related to both (a) property taxes for the developer’s property and (b) property taxes for other properties in the district?
+Q—What amounts should be disclosed for the tax abatement agreement described in Question 4.40 in Implementation Guide 2017-1 if the developer receives amounts from the government related to both (a) property taxes paid by the developer for the developer’s property and (b) property taxes paid by others for properties not owned by the developer in the geographic area?

-A—The amount to be disclosed should be the total amount that the reporting government’s tax revenues were reduced as a result of the tax abatement agreement—from all property owners in the district.
+A—The amount to be disclosed should be the total amount that the reporting government’s tax revenues were reduced as a result of the tax abatement agreement—from all property owners in the geographic area.
 The primary consideration is the tax abatement agreement and its direct effect on the tax revenue to which the government is entitled.

 Amendments to Previously Issued Questions and Answers